konstantinkobs/wts/README.md

 # Where to Submit?
 ## Helping Researchers to Choose the Right Venue

-In this repository you find the code for our paper "Where to Submit?
-Helping Researchers to Choose the Right Venue" that will be published in "Findings of EMNLP 2020".
+In this repository you find the code for our paper ["Where to Submit?
+Helping Researchers to Choose the Right Venue"](https://www.aclweb.org/anthology/2020.findings-emnlp.78/) published in "Findings of EMNLP 2020".

 > Whenever researchers write a paper, the same question occurs: "Where to submit?"
 > In this work, we introduce WTS, an open and interpretable NLP system that recommends conferences and journals to researchers based on the title, abstract, and/or keywords of a given paper.